-Review the contents and remove any confidential or private information before sending it to F5.
+Review the contents of the output file and remove any confidential or private information before sending it to F5.

-Support information and files sent to F5 Support are protected as per the F5 Support and Maintenance Privacy Statement.
+Information and files sent to F5 for support purposes are protected in accordance with the F5 Support and Maintenance Privacy Statement.

 You can find articles about commonly reported issues and corner cases on AskF5.